g-savitha/portfolio/content/notes/react/05-react-events.md

 #### Last resort

-When you don’t have stable IDs for rendered items, you may **use the iteration index** as a key as a last resort:
+> When you don’t have stable IDs for rendered items, you may _*use the iteration index*_ as a key as a last resort

 ```js
 // Only do this if items have no stable IDs